yob/lita-gsuite/README.md

 ## Enable Google API

-The GSuite API must be explicitly enabled for your account, and the new service account must be whitelisted before it can access any data.
+The GSuite API must be explicitly enabled for your account:

 1. Sign in to https://admin.google.com
 2. Visit the Security tab, click "API reference" and "Enable API Access"